STACK and REACH

 Hard Tail (HT) and Full-Suspension (FS)

-This is the Stack and Reach article, including our custom Charts, that was referred to by FAT-BIKE.com, in their FAT CAMP Tech Talk Show (pod cast #19, aired January 7th 2017).
+The following STACK and REACH research article, including our custom sizing Charts, was reviewed by FAT-BIKE.com, in their FAT CAMP Tech Talk Show (on pod cast #19, aired January 7th 2017).

-" HAVING TESTED OVER 45 fat bike designs by fall 2017, by many different manufacturers and setup with many different suspension configurations, there are very clear choices that offer exceedingly good geometry, handling, and values for the money. "
+" HAVING TESTED OVER 54 fat bike designs by SPRING 2018, INCLUSIVE OF many different manufacturers, COMPONENT SETUPS, AND many different suspension configurations, there are very clear choices that offer exceedingly good geometry, handling, and values for the money. "

-We have taken this information, learned from over three years of INDUSTRY testing and configuring fat bikes (all 4 seasons of the year), and turned OUR BUSINESS into a full custom build service.
+We have taken this information, learned from over FOUR years of INDUSTRY testing and REVIEWING fat bikes (all 4 seasons of the year), and turned OUR BUSINESS into a full custom build service.

 Options like colour, Brand Name on the down-tube, and price, are basically irrelevant, if you can't find a Fat Bike that will properly fit you and accommodate to your riding needs.